Covering $b$-Symbol Metric Codes and the Generalized Singleton Bound: The covering codes in the -symbol metric

 For a linear $[n, k]_q$ code ${\bf C}$, let $wt_{coset}({\bf v}+{\bf C})$ be the minimum Hamming weight among all weights of vectors in this coset.
 Hence see Theorem 11.1.2 in \cite{HP}.
 Then $R_H({\bf C})$ is minimum positive integer $s$ such each nonzero vector in ${\bf F}_q^{n-k}$ can be represented as linear combinations of at most $s$ columns in its parity check matrix.
-Moreover such a linear combination corresponds to a vector in one coset of the least Hamming weight.
-Then redundancy bound about covering radii of linear codes follows immediately.
-This bound $R_H({\bf C}) \leq n-k$ for a linear $[n, k]_q$ code is attained when ${\bf C}$ is a Reed-Solomon code.
-It seems that it is easier that the above redundancy bound for linear symbol-pair codes to be attained as illustrated in the following example 1 and 3.
+Moreover such a linear combination corresponds to a vector in one coset of the smallest Hamming weight.
+Then the redundancy bound about covering radii of linear codes follows immediately.
+This bound $R_H({\bf C}) \leq n-k$ for a linear $[n, k]_q$ code is attained when ${\bf C}$ is a Reed-Solomon code, see \cite{CHLL}.
 Similarly for a linear $[n, k]_q$ code ${\bf C} \subset {\bf F}_q^n$ let $wt_{b, coset}({\bf v}+{\bf C})$ be the minimum $b$-symbol weight among all weights of vectors in this coset.
 Then